-Meanwhile, a gradual change could be the result of poor quality food or some stress.
-Both kinds of weight loss should be closely monitored.
-If you prefer to weigh your parrots, then:
+A gradual change could be the result of poor quality food or stress.

 Why Your Parrot Is Losing Weight

-Have you determined that your parrot is losing weight?
-If so, let’s explore the causes:
+If your parrot is losing weight, you’ll need to explore the causes:

-- It’s not fed enough food each day.
+- Fed enough food each day.
 This could cause your parrot’s metabolism to function inefficiently

-- Diet is balanced incorrectly.
-Seed alone isn’t enough to give your parrot all of the nutrients it needs
+- Getting a balanced diet.
+Seed alone won’t give your parrot all of the nutrients it needs

-- Not fed nutrient-rich food.
-Overly-processed foods may lack the right amounts of vitamins and minerals.
+- Given nutritious food.
+Overly-processed foods lack vitamins and minerals.

-There are also less common reasons why parrots become malnourished, including:
+There are other reasons why parrots become malnourished, including:

-If a parrot consumes too many nutrients, its body will be unable to process them.
-According to Avian Pathology, parrots may become sickly from too much:
+If a parrot consumes too many nutrients, its body may not be unable to process them.
+According to Avian Pathology, parrots can become ill due to too much: